Together we can improve youth financial education!

-- Serve on at least one committee and/or assist with at least one project annually.
+- Serve on one or more committee and/or assist with at least one or more projects annually.

-- Assist with the Massachusetts Jump$tart Coalition activities such as: recruiting new members, raising funds, contacting local school officials and administrators, being available as a presenter at teacher conferences, etc.
+- Assist with activities such as recruiting new members, raising funds, contacting local school officials and administrators, being available as a presenter at teacher conferences, etc.

-- Sponsor a Massachusetts Jump$tart Coalition teacher at a financial education conference.
+- Sponsor a MA Jump$tart Coalition teacher at a financial education conference.

 Join the Coalition!
-If your organization or you as an individual are actively engaged in promoting personal financial literacy amongst youth, we invite you to become a member.
+If your organization or you individually are actively engaged in promoting personal financial literacy among youth, we invite you to become a member.
 For more information on becoming a member, please contact Lawrence Glazer at (617) 259-1767, or by e-mail at email@example.com.

 Send a check to: